-The volume examines diverse facets of Gandhi’s holistic view of human life — social, economic and political — for the creation of a just society.
-Bringing together expert analyses and reflections, the essays here emphasise the philosophical and practical urgency of Gandhi's thought and action.
+The volume examines diverse facets of Gandhi’s holistic view of human life – social, economic and political – for the creation of a just society.
+Bringing together expert analyses and reflections, the chapters here emphasise the philosophical and practical urgency of Gandhi's thought and action.
 They explore the significance of his concepts of truth and nonviolence to address moral, spiritual and ethical issues, growing intolerance, conflict and violence, poverty and hunger, and environmental crisis for the present world.

-The volume serves as a platform for constructive dialogue to academics, researchers, policymakers and students to re-imagine Gandhi and his moral and political principles.
+The volume serves as a platform for constructive dialogue for academics, researchers, policymakers and students to re-imagine Gandhi and his moral and political principles.
 It will be of great interest to those in philosophy, political studies, Gandhi studies, history, cultural studies, peace studies and sociology.